-Through its subsidiary, LHV Finance, LHV Pank provides hire purchase and consumer financing services in Estonia.
+LHV Pank provides hire purchase and consumer financing services in Estonia through its subsidiary, LHV Finance.
 LHV Finance was established in 2013 to provide hire-purchase services.
-In 2015, it began offering consumer loans as well.
+In 2015, LHV Finance began offering consumer loans as well.
 In 2017, LHV Finance started to offer rebranded targeted consumer loans (such as renovation loans and car loans).
-As at 31 December 2022, LHV Finance's credit portfolio amounted to €90.9 million and it had over 48,800 effective credit agreements.
+As at 31 December 2023, LHV Finance's credit portfolio amounted to €93.3 million and it had over 46,800 effective credit agreements.